ChaP2000/DQN_LunarLander-v2/README.md

 The repository contains the script for Deep Q-Learning (DQN) using the Lunar Lander of OpenAI Gym as the environment.

 # About the environment
-The environment used is the OpenAI gym Lunar-Lander v-2 environment.
+The environment used is the OpenAI gym LunarLander-v2 environment.
 The goal of the task is to safely land a lunar lander ship within the landing area, the area between two yellow flags.
 The lunar lander can perform 4 actions.

 | Action | Index |
 | :---:   | :---: |